A Theory of Everything must embrace Advanced Potentials and the Origin of Gravity

 Physicists have usually ignored one part of Einstein's statement concerning Mach's Principle and they have assumed that the law of gravitation is fixed.
 To incorporate Mach's Principle, unconvincing attempts have been made to show how our local laws of motion might be affected by the relative motion of distant matter.
 It is suggested that the local inertial reaction force produced when a body is pushed might arise from a gravitational interaction between the body being pushed and all of the distant matter in the Universe.

 Why has Einstein's other option for developing Mach's Principle been ignored?
 Instead, one may propose that local gravitational forces might be generated by the inertial motion of local matter relative to distant matter.
 This new approach suggests that the rotation of our Universe, relative to a background of distant universes, may be the direct cause of the value of the gravitational constant G that we observe.

-While leaving general relativity and the free-space value of G unchanged, the new approach indicates that the rotational motion of the Earth, relative to the distant masses in our Universe, might give rise to an increase in the value of G equal to about 0.4% when it is measured well below the surface of the Earth.
+While leaving general relativity and the free-space value of G unchanged, the new approach indicates that the rotational motion of the Earth, relative to the distant masses in our Universe, might give rise to an increase in the value of G equal to about 0.4 percent when it is measured well below the surface of the Earth.
 There is already some evidence for this increase.
-Some recent measurements, obtained at many different laboratories across the world, show unexpected variations of G of up to 0.6% when the anticipated error was 0.05%.
+Some recent measurements, obtained at many different laboratories across the world, show unexpected variations of G of up to 0.6 percent when the anticipated error was 0.05 percent.

 The new approach also predicts gravitational stability for all atomic particles having spin.
 Furthermore, a single equation explains the magnitudes and origins of the four fundamental forces of nature.
 Gravitational forces appear to be involved at the atomic level.